Owain Glyndwr: The Welsh Dragon

 Meanwhile, Prince Henry had adopted a new strategy to bring the Welsh rebels to heel.
 He would no longer seek a single decisive battlefield victory but would use greater English manpower and resources to squeeze the life out of the rebellion.
 Welsh ports were blockaded, an economic embargo introduced, and in the spring of 1406 an English army landed at Anglesey.

-Glyndwr would launch a series of punitive raids deep into the heart of England in an attempt to relieve the pressure on his forces in Wales but each time he did so he left himself more vulnerable at home.
+Glyndwr would launch a series of punitive raids deep into the heart of England to relieve the pressure on his forces in Wales but each time he did so he left himself more vulnerable at home.
 His frequent absence was deeply felt and without his presence the rebellion lost traction and began to subside as one by one those Castles that had been taken from the English earlier in the campaign were recaptured.

 Glyndwr was to continue his rebellion for another four years and though he was no longer able to put substantial forces into the field he was to prove himself an adept guerrilla fighter.
 Even so, the much-cherished dream of an independent Wales free of the English was beginning to fade.

-In 1410, he made one last effort to revive the spirit of earlier years by invading Shropshire but he was unable to sustain the campaign.
+In 1410, he made one last effort to revive the spirit of earlier years by invading Shropshire, but he was unable to sustain the campaign.
 Two years later he ambushed and defeated an English army at Brecon.
 It was to be a final victory, a heroic farewell, for not long after he disappeared never to be seen again.

 By the following year Prince Henry had succeeded his father as King becoming Henry V and he now adopted a policy of inducement buying off those Welsh nobles who had previously supported Glyndwr - the rebellion was as good as over.